-The Department of Mechanical Engineering offers a thesis and non-thesis option for the MS in Mechanical Engineering degree.
+The Department of Aerospace and Mechanical Engineering offers a thesis and non-thesis option for the MS in Mechanical Engineering degree.
 The degree requirements for these programs are given below:

 MS Mechanical Engineering Thesis Option – The thesis option requires 30 credit hours beyond the BS degree that is composed of 24 hours of course work plus 6 hours of thesis (MECH 5398, and MECH 5399).
 A maximum of 3 hours of independent study may be taken in the summer semester.